int128/gradle-ssh-plugin/user-guide.md

 Key              | Type     | Description
 -----------------|----------|------------
 `dryRun`         | Boolean  | Dry run flag.
 If this is true, no action is performed.
-Default is false.
+Defaults to false.
 `pty`            | Boolean  | If this is true, the PTY allocation is requested on the command execution.
-Default is false.
+Defaults to false.
 `ignoreError`    | Boolean  | If set to true, an exit status of the command or shell is ignored.
 Defaults to false.
 `logging`        | String   | If this is `slf4j`, console log of the remote command is sent to Gradle logger.
 If this is `stdout`, it is sent to standard output/error.
 If this is `none`, console logging is turned off.
 Defaults to `slf4j`.
 `outputStream`   | OutputStream | If given, standard output of the remote command is sent to the stream.
 `errorStream`    | OutputStream | If given, standard error of the remote command is sent to the stream.
 `encoding`       | String   | Encoding of input and output on the command or shell execution.
-Default is `UTF-8`.
+Defaults to `UTF-8`.
 `interaction`    | Closure  | Specifies an interaction with the stream on the command or shell execution.
-Default is no interaction.
+Defaults to no interaction.
 `extensions`     | List of classes | List of extension classes.
 If this is set, classes will be mixed in.